Information and guidance for troubleshooting some of the most common issues that might be found in the Java 2D API.

 sun.java2d.loops.DrawPath::DrawPath(AnyColor, SrcNoEa, AnyInt)

-Run your application with the tracing and make sure you do not use unaccelerated primitives unless they are needed.
+Run your application with tracing and ensure that you do not use unaccelerated primitives unless they are needed.

 List of causes of poor rendering performance and possible alternatives.